mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 *   There are two main X protocols used for window manager development: Xlib and XCB.
-*   XCB is the faster and (arguably) the preferred X protocol for developers.
+*   XCB is the faster and (arguably) preferred X protocol for developers.
 Refer to "The X New Developer's Guide: Xlib and XCB" for a more detailed comparison [^4].
 *   While choosing one protocol does not necessarily translate to a better user experience, choosing the more modern protocol ensures better